Project Details - All Projects

 Seqwater is the Queensland Government Statutory Authority responsible for ensuring a safe, secure and reliable water supply for South East Queensland, Australia, as well as managing catchment health and providing recreational facilities to the community.

-As the first project, IAN was contracted to participate in Seqwater workshops and through an iterative process, create conceptual diagrams for 6 dam and 2 river systems, describing the watershed influences and reservoir or river water quality.
+As the first project (2013), IAN was contracted to create conceptual diagrams for 6 dam and 2 river systems.

 This project will help facilitate, assess, and produce the America's Watershed Initiative Report Card.
 The report card will describe the health of the Mississippi River Basin based on six main goals (water supply, flood risk reduction, economies, ecosystems, recreational, and transportation).
 America's Watershed Initiative is working to bring a collaborative, basin-wide perspective to the Mississippi River Watershed's greatest management challenges while also supporting the many initiatives and work at multiple scales.
 In addition to the report card, six workshop newsletters, each representing the sub-basins of the Mississippi, will be produced.